Healthlane-Technologies/zango-projects/Readme.md

 # Zango Project

 This is a fully functional project made with Zango framework using manual setup.
 The best part is, there are 3 apps(or projects) inside this one project so that you dont have to start a new project from scratch everytime.
-Also, you can host all of these three apps on a single cloud and all the new apps that you create under this project will br hosted on the same cloud, saving cost, time and extra efforts requried to host projects.
+Also, you can host all of these three apps on a single cloud and all the new apps that you create under this project will be hosted on the same cloud, saving cost, time and extra efforts requried to host projects.

 ## Project structure
 ```